Hire a Dedicated Next.js Developer — App Router, React Server Components, and Production-Grade SSR

 Why Hire a Next.js Developer from Automely?

-Our Next.js developers are App Router-first, performance-obsessed, and experienced working with modern Vercel-centric workflows.
+Our dedicated Next.js developers are App Router-first, performance-obsessed, and experienced working with modern Vercel-centric workflows.
+Available to teams across the US, UK, and EU.

-App Router-first approach — we build for the future of Next.js
+App Router-first approach — we build for the current and future architecture of Next.js

-Senior developers who understand the trade-offs of Server vs Client Components
+Senior dedicated Next.js developers who understand the trade-offs of Server vs Client Components

-Performance-obsessed: core web vitals and bundle size are first-class citizens
+Performance-obsessed: Core Web Vitals and bundle size are first-class citizens in every engagement

-Available full-time, part-time, or per project sprint — in your timezone
+Available full-time, part-time, or per project sprint — aligned to your timezone

 Embed directly into your team's Git workflow, Slack, and sprint process